 One of the biggest mistakes you can make is giving too many people the power to text students.
 Every department thinks they have something important to say — but students don’t want 20 texts a day from you.
 They’ll tune out, fast.

-Typically, students want to receive texts from: Choose wisely.
+Choose wisely.
 Only give permissions to a select few departments and staff.
 Really think about who has to communicate with students, and who students really want to hear from.

 - Financial Aid